limbernie/limbernie.github.io/_posts/2019-12-01-heist-htb-walkthrough.md

 ![94fc420a.png](/assets/images/posts/heist-htb-walkthrough/94fc420a.png)
 </a>

-It\'s all fine and dandy but it\'s also kinda slow.
-I\'d personally suggest checking [Evil-WinRM](https://github.com/Hackplayers/evil-winrm) which is a far more superior shell, if you haven\'t already done so.
+It's all fine and dandy but it's also kinda slow.
+I'd personally suggest checking [Evil-WinRM](https://github.com/Hackplayers/evil-winrm) which is a far more superior shell, if you haven't already done so.

-The file `user.txt` is at `chase`\'s desktop.
+The file `user.txt` is at `chase`'s desktop.

 <a class="image-popup">
 ![60897bc1.png](/assets/images/posts/heist-htb-walkthrough/60897bc1.png)